MicrosoftDocs/cloud-adoption-framework/docs/secure/security-top-10.md

 - **Sponsorship**: Typically sponsored by the security operations director or equivalent role.
 - **Execution**: Integrating native threat detection is a collaborative effort involving those solutions with:
-  - [Security operations](../organize/cloud-security-operations-center.md): Integrate alerts into SIEM and incident investigation processes.
+  - **[Security operations](../organize/cloud-security-operations-center.md)**: Integrate alerts into SIEM and incident investigation processes.
 Also, educate analysts on cloud alerts and what they mean, and how to use the native cloud tools.
-  - [Incident preparation](../organize/cloud-security-incident-preparation.md): Integrate cloud incidents into practice exercises and ensure practice exercises are conducted to drive team readiness.
+  - **[Incident preparation](../organize/cloud-security-incident-preparation.md)**: Integrate cloud incidents into practice exercises and ensure practice exercises are conducted to drive team readiness.
-  - [Threat intelligence](../organize/cloud-security-threat-intelligence.md): Research and integrate information on cloud attacks to inform teams with context and intelligence.
+  - **[Threat intelligence](../organize/cloud-security-threat-intelligence.md)**: Research and integrate information on cloud attacks to inform teams with context and intelligence.
-  - [Security architecture](../organize/cloud-security-architecture.md): Integrate native tooling into security architecture documentation.
+  - **[Security architecture](../organize/cloud-security-architecture.md)**: Integrate native tooling into security architecture documentation.
-  - [Policy and standards](../organize/cloud-security-policy-standards.md): Set standards and policy for enabling native tooling throughout the organization.
+  - **[Policy and standards](../organize/cloud-security-policy-standards.md)**: Set standards and policy for enabling native tooling throughout the organization.
 Monitor for compliance.
-  - [Infrastructure and endpoint](../organize/cloud-security-infrastructure-endpoint.md) / [Central IT Operations](../organize/central-it.md): Configure and enable detections, integrate into automation and infrastructure as code solutions.
+  - **[Infrastructure and endpoint](../organize/cloud-security-infrastructure-endpoint.md)** / **[Central IT Operations](../organize/central-it.md)**: Configure and enable detections, integrate into automation and infrastructure as code solutions.

 ### How